ralph-groupscholar/groupscholar-opportunity-radar/ralph-progress.md

 - Added a seed script wired to the schema/seed SQL and seeded production data.
 - Attempted Vercel production deploy but hit daily deployment quota ("api-deployments-free-per-day").

+## Iteration 9
+- Added Deadline Horizon and Owner Load panels for at-a-glance workload distribution.
+- Refined deadline buckets and owner workload rollups for the current filter set.
+- Updated styling to support the new radar panels and empty states.

 ## Iteration 78
 - Implemented the Deadline Horizon panel with deadline buckets and scaled bar chart.
 - Added Owner Load insights by owner with totals, due-soon, overdue, avg fit, and next due timing.